altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 Regis shied away when he was glared at.

 "Erm...
-Sorry..."
+Sorry..."<br/>

 "I will say again that it was impressive, and it was my failure to not detect this.
-But..."
+But..."<br/>

 Weingartner shouted with all his might, his fist also trembled.

 "I will not let you pass through here!
-You can either go back to the hole on your own or as a corpse!"
+You can either go back to the hole on your own or as a corpse!"<br/>

 He raised the iron staff in his hands.